EconPapers

 Papers from arXiv.org

 Abstract: Recovering and distinguishing between the strict-preference, indifference and/or indecisiveness parts of a decision maker's preferences is a challenging task but also important for testing theory and conducting welfare analysis.
 This paper contributes towards this goal by reporting on data from a lab experiment on riskless choice that were analyzed with novel theory-guided computational methods.
 The experiment included both Forced- and Free-Choice treatments.
-Its primary novelty consisted of allowing all subjects to select multiple alternatives at each menu.
-Based on a non-parametric goodness-of-fit criterion that we introduce, which generalizes intuitively a widely used pre-existing method to environments of multi-valued choices, each subjects' decision data were tested against three structured general-choice models that feature maximization of stable but potentially weak and/or incomplete preferences.
+Its main novelty consisted of allowing subjects to select multiple alternatives at each menu.
+Based on a new non-parametric goodness-of-fit criterion that we introduce, which generalizes a widely used pre-existing method to environments of multi-valued choices, each subject's decisions were tested against three structured general choice models that feature maximization of stable but potentially weak and/or incomplete preferences.
 Nearly 60% of all subjects' are well-explained by one of these models, typically with a unique model-optimal preference relation per subject.
-Importantly, preferences usually (80%) had a non-trivial indifference part and, where applicable, a clearly distinct indecisiveness part.
-The achieved uncoupling of revealed indifference and indecisiveness is documented empirically for the first time.
+Importantly, revealed preferences typically have a non-trivial indifference part that, on average, accounts for up to 19% of all possible comparisons.
+In addition, 22% of all subjects are best explained by models of incomplete-preference maximization and reveal preferences that typically exhibit the distinctions between indifference and indecisiveness that these models afford or predict.
+These distinctions are documented empirically for the first time.

 New Economics Papers: this item is included in nep-dcm, nep-exp and nep-upt